jsampson07/jsampson07/README.md

 # Hi, I’m Joshua 👋

 I’m a CS student at Georgia Tech passionate about **OS design, cybersecurity, and full-stack development**.
-This profile highlights my personal projects.
+This profile highlights my personal projects from Summer 2025.

 ---